Sovu-Rugongo Water System #76

 PROJECT KICKOFF

-We are pleased to announce that construction on Sovu-Rogongo water system #76 will begin on October 28, 2025.
-When its complete, 950 new people in the community will have daily access to clean water.
+We are pleased to announce that construction on Sovu-Rogongo water system #76 began on October 28, 2025.
+When it is complete, 950 people in the community will have daily access to clean water.

-Currently the community’s primary water source was more than 2 miles away from the community center and that water source is contaminated.
+Currently, the community’s primary water source is more than 2 miles away and that water source is contaminated.

 Preventable, water-borne diseases are the leading cause of death in Burundi, which has had the 12th highest child mortality rate globally.
 The good news is that communities with Gazelle Foundation water systems have drastically reduced, and in some cases eliminated, the presence of water-borne illnesses among the families that live in them.